Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Model Order Reduction and Transformation of MS-WQM

-\paragraph{Mapping and Integrating The Nonlinearity} The idea behind separating reducing the linear term(s) and the nonlinear term(s) is to be able to capture the behavior of the second one while working in a subspace of the original system (i.e., $\mathcal{R}^{n_r}$ instead of $\mathcal{R}^{n_x}$).
+\paragraph{Mapping and Integrating the Nonlinearity} While applying MOR, the reason behind separating the linear term(s) and the nonlinear term(s) is to be able to capture the behavior of the latter while working in a subspace of the original system (i.e., $\mathcal{R}^{n_r}$ instead of $\mathcal{R}^{n_x}$).
 In Eq. \eqref{eq:NL_SSxr}, following the projection of the whole system the nonlinear term is expressed as $\vf_r=\mL_r\vf(\mV_r \vx_r(t))$.
 Yet, the computational complexity of the nonlinear term still depends on $n_x$;

-Henceforward, it is proposed to reduce the nonlinear term is based on an approximation through a hyperreduction approach.
+Henceforward, it is proposed to reduce the nonlinear term based on an approximate hyperreduction approach.
 The approach is to measure not the full state-space variables, but particular points and from those points we construct the nonlinear term by interpolation around these points.
 In our study we specify the number of these points to equal $n_r$;